-Wilhelm Klingspor, Stig Nordin, Erik Mitteregger and Allen Sangines-Krause were members of the Audit Committee during 2008.
+Wilhelm Klingspor, Stig Nordin, Erik Mitteregger and Allen Sangines-Krause were members of the Audit Committee during 2009.
 The Chairman of the Committee was Erik Mitteregger.

-The Audit Committee shall meet four times annually and, as far as possible, the meetings shall follow the schedule for Kinnevik's publication of financial reports.
-The Committee shall also meet as the need arises.
+The Audit Committee shall meet four times annually.
 Minutes are kept at the Audit Committee's meetings and are reported to the Board at its next meeting.
-The Audit Committee held eight meetings during 2008, of which six were held via telephone.
-All members were present at all the meetings.
-The external auditors participated in six of the meetings and issued their reports on the results of their examination to both the Audit Committee and the Board of Directors both orally and in writing.
+The Audit Committee held seven meetings during 2009, of which five were held via telephone.
+Erik Mitteregger was absent from one meeting and Allen Sangines-Krause was absent from one meeting.
+The other members were present at all the meetings.
+The external auditors participated in five of the meetings and issued their reports on the results of their examination to both the Audit Committee and the Board of Directors both orally and in writing.
 The auditors also held an annual meeting with the Board without management being present.

-The Board's description of internal control pertaining to the financial reporting for the 2008 fiscal year
+The Board's description of internal control pertaining to the financial reporting for the 2009 fiscal year

-In accordance with the Swedish Companies Act and the Swedish Code for Corporate Governance, the Board is responsible for internal control.
-This description has been prepared in accordance with the Swedish Code for Corporate Governance, sections 10.5 and 10.6, and is thus restricted to the internal control pertaining to the financial reporting.
+In accordance with the Swedish Companies Act and the Swedish Code of Corporate Governance, the Board is responsible for internal control.
+This description has been prepared in accordance with the Swedish Code of Corporate Governance, sections 10.5 and 10.6, and is thus restricted to the internal control pertaining to the financial reporting.